CoolZeroNL/Marlin-Build/configuration/wanhao_dublicator_4s/readme.md

 - single stepper for Y, for both sides, so with anything pulling on extduder bay it will mis steps. (like the PFTE tupes!)

+# WARNING !!
+firware is adjuded that the Y MAX LIMIT SWITCH is in the front of the machine, and not on its orginal place!

 # Backup of Sailfish settings:

 ```xml